Newton Public Schools

 Issue summary

 What's going on in the Public Schools?
 Strikes, Contracts, test scores, parents pulling students.
 Schools are the pride of Newton so people want to know what's what and what can we do about it.
 Superintendent Nolin has a presentation, and she's coming to Waban to answer questions.
 We invite you to watch this video in advance.
-Nolin Presentation Video
+Nolin Presentation Video and read this report.

 Issue full description